-At the Law Office of Richard S. Berne, we have over 40+ years of experience providing criminal defense and handling civil litigation charges.
+At the Law Office of Richard S. Berne, we have over 40+ years of experience providing criminal defense charges.
 Over the years, we have learned that certain assault charges are without merit and that false accusations run rampant in the court system.
 There are several layers of complexity when fighting an assault charge, yet our team is well equipped to deal with them.
 While there are serious assault cases and credible plaintiffs, many are driven by emotional issues which result in trumped up charges.
 Yet even untruthful or groundless accusations may have a disastrous impact on one’s ability to maintain his or her life and freedom.
 Thus assault allegations, which carry serious penalties including jail time or fines, require experienced legal representation.

 In other words, whether innocent or guilty of assault, it is critical to contact professional lawyers for legal advice about one’s case.
 The goal of every competent defense attorney is assisting in plea negotiations when appropriate, defending innocent clients, and effectively communicating a client’s interests to prosecutors and judges in the courtroom.